Everything You Ever Wanted to Know About the Start Stop Feature on your F30 3 Series

 - If the steering angle is more then 6 degrees

-- If the steering wheel is still be moved after approximately one second of coming to a stop
+- If the steering wheel is being moved after approximately one second of coming to a stop

 - The system has not yet be activated by going over a speed of 5mph for automatics, 3mph for manuals since the last engine switch off